-51. JUUL's misguided belief that it could unconscionably target youth in ways that cigarette companies cannot led them to undertake a concerted and effective campaign through social media to make JUUL the product for "cool kids."
+55. JUUL and the Management Defendants' misguided belief that they could unconscionably target youth in ways that cigarette companies cannot led them to undertake a concerted and effective campaign through social media to make JUUL the product for "cool kids."